-The preferred partnership interest or limited liability interest appears to work very well from a transfer tax perspective with all varieties of CLATs, including level payment CLATs, back-loaded payment CLATs, grantor CLATs and non-grantor CLATs.
-118 b.
+The preferred partnership interest or limited liability interest appears to work very well from a transfer tax perspective with all varieties of CLATs, including level payment CLATs, back-loaded payment CLATs, grantor CLATs and non-grantor CLATs.77 b.
 IRC Sec.
 2701 valuation rules will not apply to a gift of the "growth" interests in a FLLC if the preferred interests are owned by a CLAT.

 In addition to the inherent benefits of a high yielding financial instrument being utilized when the IRC Sec.
 7520 rate is low, there are additional estate planning benefits to the structure.
-As noted above the valuation rules of IRC Sec.
-2701 do not apply to gift of the growth member interests if the donor does not retain the preferred partnership interests.
-119 If the growth interest in the FLP or FLLC could be given or sold, additional estate planning benefits could accrue.
+As noted above, the valuation rules of IRC Sec.
+2701 do not apply to a gift of the growth member interests if the donor does not retain the preferred partnership interests.
+If the growth interest in the FLP or FLLC could be given or sold, additional estate planning benefits could accrue.
 Substantial valuation discounts may exist with respect to any growth interests that are donated or sold, because of the presence of the preferred interest.
-Consider the following table (also see Schedule 11 attached to this paper):
+Consider the following table (also see Schedule 9 attached to this paper):

-Description Total Present Value Received by Family Net of Taxes Assumin Total Present Value Received by Charity g a 7.0% Present Value Total Present Value for Family and Charity Discount No Further Planning: Makes \$420,000 Annual Contribution to Charity; Bequeaths \$6mm to Charity at Death \$6,850,593 \$6,199,251 \$13,049,844 Hypothetical Technique: Creation of an FLLC with Growth and Preferred Interests; Gift of Preferred to Charity; Gift and Sale of Growth Interest to a GST Tax Exempt Grantor Trust; Bequeaths Estate to Family \$13,848,307 \$6,199,251 \$20,047,558 c.
-The donor will not pay income taxes or health care taxes on income that is allocated to the CLAT.
+Total Present Value Received Total Present Value by Family Received Total Present Value for by Charity Family and Charity Net of Taxes Assuming a 7.0% Present Value Discount Description No Further Planning: Makes \$420,000 Annual Contribution \$6.850.593 \$6.199.251 \$13.049.844 to Charity; Bequeaths \$6mm to Charity at Death Hypothetical Technique: Creation of an FLLC with Growth and Preferred Interests: Gift of Preferred to Charity: Gift \$13.848.307 \$6.199.251 \$20.047.558 and Sale of Growth Interest to a GST Tax Exempt Grantor Trust; Bequeaths Estate to Family c.
+The donor will not pay income taxes or health care taxes on income that is allocated to the CLAT unless it is a grantor trust.